kserve/modelmesh-serving/docs/predictors/README.md

 ### Deploy a sample model directly from the pre-installed local MinIO service

+If installed using the install script and the `--quickstart` argument, a locally deployed MinIO should be available.

-1. Verify the `storage-config` secret for access to the pre-configured MinIO service
+#### 1. Verify the `storage-config` secret for access to the pre-configured MinIO service

 ```
 kubectl get secret storage-config -o json